Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Baltimore has combined with its opponents to score more than 44.5 points in seven of 14 games this season.
+- Baltimore's games have gone over 45 points in seven of 14 chances this season.

-- The two teams combine to score 50.3 points per game, 5.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 50.3, is 5.3 points above Sunday's over/under.

-- The 44.1 combined points per game that these two squads have allowed this season are 0.4 fewer than the 44.5 total in this contest.
+- The 44.1 combined points per game that these two squads have allowed this season are 0.9 fewer than the 45 over/under in this contest.

+- Bengals games this season feature an average total of 46.6 points, a number 1.6 points higher than Sunday's over/under.

+- The 45-point over/under for this game is 2.2 points below the 47.2 points per game average total in Ravens games this season.

 Bengals stats and trends

-- This season, the Bengals have just two ATS wins in five games as a favorite of 2.5 points or more.
+- The Bengals have covered the spread twice this season when favored by 3 points or more (in five chances).

-- Cincinnati's games this year have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Cincinnati's games this year have hit the over six times in 14 opportunities (42.9%).

-- When Cincinnati puts up more than 22.5 points, it is 6-3 against the spread and 7-2 overall.
+- Cincinnati is 6-3 against the spread and 7-2 overall in games when it scores more than 22.5 points.

-- In games that Cincinnati piles up over 351.1 yards, the team is 4-4 against the spread and 5-3 overall.
+- When Cincinnati picks up more than 351.1 yards, the team is 4-4 against the spread and 5-3 overall.

-- The Bengals have turned the ball over 21 times this season, 10 more turnovers than the Ravens have forced (11).
+- The Bengals have turned the ball over 10 more times (21 total) than the Ravens have forced a turnover (11) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Ravens.